-Lighting is a significant energy user-averaging 13 percent of the total energy use of a restaurant - and is a great place to start an efficiency upgrade.
+Lighting is a significant energy user-averaging 13 percent of the vtotal energy use of a restaurant - and is a great place to start an efficiency upgrade.

 ENERGY STAR certified light fixtures and bulbs, used in both the front and back of the house, save energy, save money and help protect the environment.

 In a typical restaurant, lights are usually on for 16 to 20 hours a day.
-For many areas in your restaurant, ENERGY STAR certified compact fluorescent lamps (CFLs), LED bulbs, and fixtures are your ticket to savings.
-Traditional lighting not only consumes 75 percent more energy but also wastes that extra energy as heat.
+For many areas in your restaurant, ENERGY STAR certified LED bulbs, compact fluorescent lamps (CFLs), and fixtures are your ticket to savings.
+An ENERGY STAR certified light bulb uses 70-90 percent less energy than traditional bulbs, lasts 10-25 times longer, and produces 70 percent less extra energy as heat.
 Upgrading lighting systems with efficient light sources, fixtures, and controls can reduce lighting energy use, improve the visual environment, and impact the sizing needs of HVAC and electrical systems.